czoczo/dotman/README.md

 URL=ssh://git@github.com:username/dotfilesrepo.git
 ```

-Now just run dotman and see the magic happen.
-When using ssh protocol,dotman will generate SSH key pair and print public key on standard output.
-Allow it to access your repository in order to use ssh connection.
+Now just run `dotman` and let the magic happen.
+When using ssh protocol, Dotman will generate SSH key pair and print the public key on standard output.
+Allow this key to access your repository in order to use the SSH connection.

-If you're connecting to given repository for a first time, you're going to get this error: "error: ssh: handshake failed: knownhosts: key is unknown".
-Run dotman with `-sshaccept=true` once, to add remote key to known hosts.
+If you're connecting to given repository for the first time, you're going to get this error: "error: ssh: handshake failed: knownhosts: key is unknown".
+Run `dotman` with `-sshaccept=true` once, to add remote key to known hosts.

-Make sure dotman loaded repository correctly, by viewing the logs.
-If so, you're ready to go!
+Make sure dotman loaded the repository correctly by viewing the logs.
+If it has, you're ready to go!

-# Additional features
+# Extra features
-Except basic usage, dotman has some optional features, that will make your dotfiles deployment even more sexy.

-## Want faster? - or, how tags work.
+## Grouping with tags

-Often you'll install same group of packages on different kind of machines.
-For instance, you'll probably want to install vim and bash configuration on any host you work on, but you wouldn't need mplayer/mpv at work (right?).
+You will probably install the same group of packages on diffent machines.
+For instance, installing vim and bash configuration files go along nicely, but you may not want mplayer/mpv at work (right ;)?).

-Dotman allows you to group packages and install them using single tag.
-To configure tags, put config.yaml file in root of your git repository containing dictionary.
-Each entry should have tagname as key, and list of folders in repository (packages) as value, like so:
+Dotman lets you group packages and install them at once using a tag.
+To configure tags, put config.yaml file in root of your Git repository.
+Each entry should have a tagname as key and list of folders in repository (packages) as value, like so:
 ```
 tags:
   work: